 INDUSTRY STRENGTH

-Distribution & E-commerce – In the past five years, the Kansas City region has successfully attracted eCommerce and distribution companies pledging to create more than 10,650 jobs, invest nearly $2 billion and occupy 17.8 million square feet.
+• Distribution & E-commerce – The Kansas City region has successfully attracted eCommerce and distribution companies pledging to create more than 10,650 jobs.
 Current eCommerce and distribution companies in the Kansas City region include Amazon, Chewy, Malaleuca, Niagra Bottling, and Walgreens.

-Financial Services – Due to the technology, manufacturing and logistics facilities, research and development operations, and shared service centers primarily in finance, insurance and health care, Kansas City has become a highly popularized region for corporate attraction and business growth.
+• Financial Services – Kansas City has become a highly popularized region for corporate attraction and business growth.
 This growth has sparked demand for high-end financial support services making Kansas City an active Midwestern hub for banking, accounting, audit, taxes, billing, and advisory services.

-Architecture, Engineering & Building – A well-established culture of innovation and robust infrastructure has put Kansas City on the map as a nerve center for architecture, engineering, and construction services.
-Additionally, a dedication to creating leading-edge education and training programs has resulted in providing a strong market for talent.
-Over 18,000 individuals are employed in architectural and engineering services which is 54% more concentrated than the national average.
+• Architecture, Engineering & Building – A well-established culture of innovation and robust infrastructure has put Kansas City on the map as a nerve center for architecture, engineering, and construction services.

 BIGGEST PRIVATE-SECTOR EMPLOYERS